MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 You plan projects by defining tasks, assigning resources, and estimating material and expense costs.
 This setup is reflected in the estimates for the project, which can be viewed on the **Estimates** tab of the project page.

-When these steps are followed, well-planned estimates can be used as the foundation for creating a project cost budget.
+When these steps are followed, well-planned estimates can be used as the foundation for creating a project cost and sales budget.

+> [!NOTE]
+> The steps outlined in this article apply to both cost and sales budget lines.

 > [!NOTE]
 > The action of creating a budget from estimates will be run on a best-effort basis.
 In other words, all estimates that pass budget-related validations will be created as budget lines.